 - Visit just before a meal.
 This is a good idea because you can say “goodbye” as the resident is transitioned to a meal.
 It can be hard to say “goodbye” and just leave, but knowing they have something else to engage in after you leave can be comforting for you and make the “goodbye” easier for the resident.

 - Ask for feedback after you leave.
 When you leave, the resident may be OK initially but I have seen people with dementia become more agitated or upset in the hours to come.
 Check in with the community staff to see how the resident has responded after you leave.
 Not just immediately after, but for hours (and maybe days) to come.

 This is not the only method we use for transitioning a person with dementia into a new community.
 There is no one-size fits all.
 In determining whether or not this will work, it is important to use person-centered techniques that explore more areas including the resident’s:

 - Family dynamic

 - And more

-If this technique doesn’t work, the community may not be the right fit for the person with dementia.
+If this technique doesn’t work, and is employed correctly, the community may not be the right fit for the person with dementia.
 There are a lot of great communities out there, but that doesn’t mean that every community is right for every resident.

 Prior to moving someone with dementia, it is best to consult with a dementia consultant to avoid mistakes in choosing a community.
 Using their recommendations, you can search for a community on your own or ask for help from a company or person who will help you find one within those guidelines.
 A dementia consultant will be able to help you develop the best transition technique for your loved one with dementia.
 If you have questions, contact Trovato Dementia Services for your free phone consultation.